International Student Handbook

 Getting around Edinburgh and Beyond

-As a student, you can apply for rail and bus discount cards which will provide you with money off standard fares.
+As a student, you can apply for rail and bus discount cards which will give you a reduction on standard fares.

-There are two main bus companies that operate throughout Edinburgh: Lothian Buses and First Bus.
+Two main bus companies operate throughout Edinburgh: Lothian Buses and First Bus.
 To find out more about the various bus routes you can visit their websites: lothianbuses.co.uk and firstedinburgh.co.uk.

-There are two buses that run from Edinburgh city centre to Queen Margaret University: Lothian No. 30 and No. 45.
+Two buses run from Edinburgh city centre to Queen Margaret University: Lothian No. 30 and No. 45.
 The 30 bus runs approximately every 10 minutes, with a journey time of 20-30 minutes.
 Sunday service tends to be every 30 minutes.
 The 45 runs a little less frequently.
 It is possible to travel between Edinburgh and QMU by train in under 10 minutes.
 Timetables can be found on the Scotrail website.

 Edinburgh is extremely accessible by road, rail and air.